FarhaKousar1601/Machine-Learning-Laboratory-21AIL66-/README.md

 5. **Naive Bayes Classifier**
    - **Aim**: Demonstrate the text classifier using the Naïve Bayes classifier algorithm.
-   - **Program**: Implement the Naive Bayes classifier for a sample training data set stored in a .CSV file and compute its accuracy.
+   - **Program**: Implement the Naive Bayes classifier for a sample training dataset stored in a .CSV file and compute its accuracy.

 6. **Bayesian Belief Network**
-   - **Aim**: Demonstrate and analyze the results sets obtained from Bayesian belief network principles.
+   - **Aim**: Demonstrate and analyze the results obtained from Bayesian belief network principles.
    - **Program**: Construct a Bayesian network using medical data and diagnose heart patients with a standard Heart Disease Data Set.

 7. **K-Means Clustering (Expectation Maximization)**
-   - **Aim**: Implement and demonstrate the working model of K-means clustering algorithm with Expectation Maximization concept.
+   - **Aim**: Implement and demonstrate the working model of the K-means clustering algorithm with Expectation Maximization concept.
    - **Program**: Apply the EM algorithm and K-Means clustering to a dataset stored in a .CSV file, compare the results, and analyze the quality of clustering.

 8. **K-Nearest Neighbour (KNN)**
    - **Aim**: Demonstrate and analyze the results of classification based on the KNN Algorithm.
-   - **Program**: Implement the KNN algorithm to classify the iris dataset, printing both correct and wrong predictions.
+   - **Program**: Implement the KNN algorithm to classify the Iris dataset, printing both correct and wrong predictions.

 9. **Locally Weighted Regression**
    - **Aim**: Understand and analyze the concept of Regression algorithm techniques.
    - **Program**: Implement the Locally Weighted Regression algorithm to fit data points and visualize the results with appropriate graphs.

-10. **
 10. **Support Vector Machine (SVM)**
-    - **Aim**: Implement and demonstrate classification algorithm using Support Vector Machine Algorithm.
+    - **Aim**: Implement and demonstrate a classification algorithm using the Support Vector Machine Algorithm.
-    - **Program**: Implement and demonstrate the working of SVM algorithm for classification purposes.
+    - **Program**: Implement and demonstrate the working of the SVM algorithm for classification purposes.

 ## How to Use